2000rosser/securesoftware/README.md

 If port 8080 is already in use, you will need to modify the `application.properties` file and specify a new port as follows:

 > `# server.port = xxxx`

+### Test email verification and MFA using mailhog

+Download mailhog from their github page - [Mailhog github](https://github.com/mailhog/MailHog)

+Run the mailhog command in your terminal.

+> `mailhog`

+Navigate to `localhost:8025`, which is the default address.
+Emails will appear here!
+(If ports are in use you can configure them youself.
+Use `mailhog -h` for more info)

+To configure an actual smtp server, change the settings in `application.properties`.

 ## Authors